AR is the most tangible manifestation of how our digital and physical worlds are combining, but by no means the only example.

-There is absolutely no doubt that AR is significant opportunity for brands and marketers.
-The examples at yesterday's F8 paint a picture of the world being interactive and shoppable - and every brand manager must be falling out of their seat to think about how they can leverage this sort of technology.
+There is absolutely no doubt that AR is a significant opportunity for brands and marketers.
+The examples at Facebook’s F8 conference paint a picture of the world being interactive and shoppable — and every brand manager must be falling out of their seat to think about how they can leverage this sort of technology.

 The danger is, as always, to think technology first, rather than people-first.
 The question must always be “How can we help our audience do what they want better”, or if inward looking, “How can we deliver on our organisational purpose better”.